 More specifically, a debate has arisen about the potential impact of AI-generated text on academic integrity.
 To protect against cheating, some institutions have implemented policies that forbid the use of AI-generated text in papers and other tasks.

 Critics worry that the use of AI-generated text could lead to the end of traditional tasks and a decrease in the quality of academic work.
 Proponents argue that AI-generated text can be used to help students better understand a topic by providing additional explanations and examples.
-Regardless of one’s stance on this topic, the use of ChatGPT and other AI writing tools has necessitated the development of more accurate detection methods that can identify AI-written or partially written text.

 And no, generative models like ChatGPT are not detectable by the same tools that are used to detect plagiarism because they generate completely new content, so they cannot be detected by traditional anti-plagiarism tools.
 So much so that the texts are also difficult to detect with the latest OpenAI tool, making it difficult to discover these types of schemes.